 Select the Btrfs partition whose subvolumes you need to manage and click.

-Click @/.snapshots/xyz/snapshot entries — each of these subvolumes belongs to one existing snapshot..
+Click @/.snapshots/xyz/snapshot entries—each of these subvolumes belongs to one existing snapshot..
 You can see a list off all existing subvolumes of the selected Btrfs partition.
-You can notice a number of
+You can notice several

 Depending on whether you want to add or remove subvolumes, do the following: